MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  about\_ActivityCommonParameters

 ## SHORT DESCRIPTION
- Describes the parameters that [!INCLUDE[wps_1](../Token/wps_1_md.md)] Workflow adds to activities.
+ Describes the parameters that Windows PowerShellÂ® Workflow adds to activities.

 ## LONG DESCRIPTION
- [!INCLUDE[wps_2](../Token/wps_2_md.md)] Workflow adds the activity common parameters to activities that are derived from the PSActivity base class.
-This category includes the InlineScript activity and [!INCLUDE[wps_2](../Token/wps_2_md.md)] cmdlets that are implemented as activities, such as Get\-Process and Get\-WinEvent.
+ Windows PowerShell Workflow adds the activity common parameters to activities that are derived from the PSActivity base class.
+This category includes the InlineScript activity and Windows PowerShell cmdlets that are implemented as activities, such as Get\-Process and Get\-WinEvent.

- The activity common parameters are not valid on the Suspend\-Workflow and Checkpoint\-Workflow activities and they are not added to cmdlets or expressions that [!INCLUDE[wps_2](../Token/wps_2_md.md)] Workflow automatically runs in an InlineScript script block or similar activity.
+ The activity common parameters are not valid on the Suspend\-Workflow and Checkpoint\-Workflow activities and they are not added to cmdlets or expressions that Windows PowerShell Workflow automatically runs in an InlineScript script block or similar activity.
 The activity common parameters are available on the InlineScript activity, but not on commands in the InlineScript script block.

- Several of the activity common parameters are also workflow common parameters or [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameters.
+ Several of the activity common parameters are also workflow common parameters or Windows PowerShell common parameters.
 Other activity common parameters are unique to activities.

  For information about the workflow common parameters, see about\_WorkflowCommonParameters.
-For information about the [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameters, see about\_CommonParameters.
+For information about the Windows PowerShell common parameters, see about\_CommonParameters.

 ### LIST OF ACTIVITY COMMON PARAMETERS